xiaoli-dong/nf-fluAB/README.md

 - **nf-fluAB** was written by **Xiaoli Dong**.
 - The Illumina part of the pipeline was primarily based on Dr. **Matthew Croxen**'s **flu pipeline**.
-- Extensive support was provided by the **ProvLab Research Team** in Calgary for scientific and technical input.
+- Extensive support was provided by the **ProvLab Research Team** in Calgary for genrating testing dataset, technical inputs.